microsoft/FluidExamples/brainstorm/README.md

 Brainstorm is an example of using the Fluid Framework to build a collaborative line of business application.
 In this example each user can create their own sticky notes that is managed on a board.

+This application was shown during a [Microsoft Build session](https://aka.ms/OD522).

 ## Getting Started

 To run this follow the steps below: